aredn/documentation/arednHow-toGuides/firmware_tips.rst

 Web browser cache and sessions
   One common issue can occur when installing firmware using a web browser.
 Your computer's browser cache stores data for the URLs that have been visited, but IP addresses and other parameters may change during the install process.
 It is possible for the cache to contain information that doesn’t match the latest settings for the URL, so the browser may block the connection setup and display an ERR_CONNECTION_RESET message.
 Clearing your computer's web browser cache will allow the latest URL settings to be registered so you can continue with the install process.

   Instead of a *Connection Reset* message, sometimes a *Bad Gateway* message may appear.
 This is an `HTTP Status Code <https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml>`_ that can mean any of several things.
 Often it indicates a network communication issue between a web browser and a web server.
-During AREDN |trade| firmware installs you can usually resolve a *Bad Gateway* issue by doing one or more of the following things:
+During AREDN® firmware installs you can usually resolve a *Bad Gateway* issue by doing one or more of the following things:

   - Refresh or Reload the URL for your node.